 Who is 'Kiwipedo'?
-NZ man involved in dark web child exploitation loses name suppression
+NZ man in dark web child exploitation loses name suppression

 That officer, while working covertly in Australia, had messaged a username "Kiwipedo" who he said had later suggested they should "kidnap one and use a basement like Fritz".

-This was understood to be a reference to the Austrian paedophile Josef Fritzl who imprisoned his own daughter in a basement and repeatedly raped her, the court heard.
+This was understood to be a reference to Austrian paedophile Josef Fritzl who imprisoned his own daughter in a basement for 24 years and repeatedly raped her, the court heard.

 The Crown alleged the username had even described Fritzl as a "hero".